ghoti143/resume/README.md

 ### Senior Software Engineer at Corvesta Inc.
 September 2012 - Present
 Porting a custom suite of applications from VB6 to ASP.NET MVC4.
 Full stack support on legacy code written in PL/SQL, VB6 and C#.
-In this position I have also mentored an intern, lead classes on design patterns, researched emerging database technologies, and contributed to AngularJS.
+In this position I have also mentored an intern, led classes on design patterns, researched emerging database technologies, and contributed to the open source AngularJS project.

 ### Senior GIS Developer at Geographic Information Services, Inc.
 July 2009 - September 2012